spacemit-com/bianbu-docs/en/ai/openwebui.md

 ## Model Creation (Optional)

 This `.deb` package consists of the Open-WebUI and Ollama container images.
 To create a model, simply enter the Ollama container and follow the steps below.
-Here is an example of how to create a model:
-Access the container shell:
+Here is an example of how to create a model.
+First of all, Access the container shell:
 ```shell
 sudo docker exec -it ollama bash
 ```